Jacqui Lipton is a Senior Literary Agent and Head of the Adult Department at Tobias Literary Agency.

 Please follow Jacqui’s submission guidelines at http://QueryMe.Online/JacquiLipton.

-Kathryn J. Benson is a writer, teacher, and erstwhile librarian who lives in Tulsa, Oklahoma, with several thousand books and a dog named after Pippi Longstocking.
-Kathryn holds a BA in English Literature from Grinnell College, an MSIS with a focus in Librarianship from the University of Texas at Austin, and an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.
+Kathryn J. Benson (1986-2024) was a writer, teacher, and erstwhile librarian who lived in Tulsa, Oklahoma, with several thousand books and a dog named after Pippi Longstocking.
+Kathryn held a BA in English Literature from Grinnell College, an MSIS with a focus in Librarianship from the University of Texas at Austin, and an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.

 Sidura Ludwig Sidura Ludwig grew up in Winnipeg, Manitoba, and has wanted to be a writer since she could hold a pen.
 She graduated with her MFA in Writing for Children and Young Adults from Vermont College of Fine Arts in 2021.
 Sidura’s collection of short fiction, You Are Not What We Expected, is published in Canada and the US by House of Anansi Press (2020) and won the 2021 Vine Award for Fiction.
 Her debut picture book, Rising, is coming out with Candlewick Press spring 2024.
 She lives in Thornhill, ON with her husband, three kids and one lazy dog.